JiananChenUST/random_pic_years/explain.md

 2. qvb_cond considering sk
 3. cond_xs: condesation based on our equation.

 The three condensation are similar in maginutude.
-Note the qvb_cond not only consider the negative value of qvb_mp, but also filter the points with downward velocity!
+Note the qvb_cond not only consider the negative value of qvb_mp, but also filter the points with negative vertical velocity!

 left column: the qt_cond is denoted by the black contour lines. the qvb condensation considering Sk is shaded.